igorsdub/DFI/ReadMe.md

 ### What is this repository for? ###

-* Repository of for storing all versions of the dfi code.
+* Repository of for storing all versions of the dfi code and related utilties.
-* 0.0.1
 * [Repository](https://bitbucket.org/avishekkumar/dfi)